-- I remembered I took 1 or 2 days off where I did not study because I was getting burnt out.
+- I remembered I took a few days off where I did not study because I was getting burnt out.

 - Day before my exam: I re-read the 300 dental anatomy facts and certain pathologies that I could not remember.

 Before I end the post, I would like to mention that dental anatomy and head and neck are two areas that they don’t curve so please know this very well.
 Also in recent year, they have increased the passing rate from 70% to 75% and reduced the lunch time from 1 hour to .5 hour.